World Supercross Championship

-The World Supercross Championship (WSX), an FIM sanctioned supercross world championship consisting 10 international teams and 40 riders across two classifications, WSX (450cc) and the SX2 (250cc) class.
+The World Supercross Championship (WSX), an FIM sanctioned supercross world championship consisting of 10 international teams and 40 riders across two classifications, WSX (450cc) and the SX2 (250cc).

-2022 saw re-introduction of the world championship, as a pilot season, with two rounds starting in Cardiff for the WSX British GP and ending at the Australian GP.
+2022 saw the introduction of the world championship, as a pilot season, with two rounds starting in Cardiff for the WSX British GP and ending at the Australian GP.

-The championship starts again in July 2023 and continues through until November.
-The 2023 season will consist of 6 rounds at venues around the world, concluding at the Marvel Stadium, Melbourne for the Australian GP.
+The championship started again in July 2023 and will continue through until November.
+The 2023 season will consist of 3 rounds at venues around the world starting at the British Grand Prix at Villa Park Stadium, and concluding at the Marvel Stadium, Melbourne for the Australian GP.

 Advertisement